andreasfor/mvp_ml_delivery-main/README.md

         :rtype: int
 """

 Note to self, Sphinx did not appreciate how I referred to modules in Databricks and crashed.
 Databricks suggests referring to modules in this way: src.medallion_dir import medallion_factory as MF instead of having this ugly thing in the beginning of the notebook/file sys.path.append(os.path.abspath('/Workspace/Repos/andreas.forsberg@capgemini.com/mvp_ml_delivery')) and then call the module as from xxx import nnn as Y. When doing it the first way, Sphinx crashed.
+But in order to be able to run the program in e.g. VS Code it is better to use the the second way.
+Otherwise will the IDE not find the path.

 ### CI/CD